santiagoramirez/mvc-web-application/README.md

 **/core/base-view.php**

 The `base-view.php` file contains the `View` class which determines the current page to be displayed by searching the `core/views/templates` and `core/views/helpers` directory for a file that correlates to the name of the page to be displayed.

+**/public**

+This directory contains files which are visible through the domain.

+**/public/assets**

+This directory contains all the CSS/SASS, images and JavaScript used in our web application.

+**/public/index.php**

+The `index.php` require all the necessary files needed to run our application and calls on the `View` class to render the current page.

+**/resources**

+This directory contains files which are not necessarily the core of our application, but are used to assist our core application.

+**/resources/classes**

+This directory contains any class which is used in our web application.

+**/resources/libs**

+This directory contains any library which is used in our web application.
+Smarty is the only library by default since it is used to render our templates.

+**/resources/config.php**

+The `config.php` file is where we configure our web application to run on the server.